Allopurinol

 Side effects

-- Nausea, vomiting, diarrhoea (uncommon)
+- Nausea, vomiting and diarrhoea (uncommon)

 - Blood thyroid stimulating hormone increased (common)